27+ Years of Adventures | Over 6000 Happy Guests | Recommended by 98% of Travellers

 We all meet at our shop in Anchorage on the morning of Day 1 for an orientation and gear check.
 We’ll then transfer by van to Merrill field for the flight to Port Alsworth – the gateway community to Lake Clark National Park.

-You’ll be flying with Lake Clark Resort, located at Merrill Field.
-We schedule after an orientation and gear check.
+You’ll be flying with Lake Clark Resort, or on occasion we also use Lake & Pen Air.
+Both air taxis are located at Merrill Field.
+We usually schedule our flight from Anchorage in the morning after an orientation and gear check.

 Merrill Field is located just east of downtown Anchorage.
 “Bush” flying is an adventure in and of itself and variable weather conditions may cause delays.
 We will try to keep you informed of any changes or delays as they occur.